-Priority areas for improvement in 2023 are:
+Priority areas for improvement in 2024 are:

 - a.
 To continue to provide the school with a financially stable foundation. - b.
 To continue to build a social culture that provides our parents with a support network and in turn develops lifelong friendships. - c.
 Continue to market the school and build enrolments. - d.
-To repair the floor to a high standard.
+To improve the playground by changing the slide area, adding another shade cloth and a mural to one of the walls.